sentientazure/superblogdocs/06_accounts/04_python_3_logout.md

     </a>
 {% endif %}
 ```
+What we did here is if the user is logged in the logout button will be displayed, else (if the user is not logged in) the register and login buttons will appear.

 Here we have a full-fledged if-statement within our template.
 This is possible because of Django's built-in templating language.

 ---